 Step #8 Build Trusses

-We use a Swanson speed square to calculate the pitch of the roof and angles of your cuts.
+We use a Swanson speed square to calculate the pitch of the roof and the angles of your cuts.

 Here’s a video that discusses how to find the pitch of your trusses: